mrc-ide/individual/joss/paper.md

 cases it is often more straightforward to adopt an individual-based representation from the start.

-"individual" is an R package which provides users a set of useful primitive elements for specifying their model, with special attention given to the types of models encountered in infectious disease epidemiology.
+`individual` is an R package which provides users a set of useful primitive elements for specifying their model, with special attention given to the types of models encountered in infectious disease epidemiology.
 Users build models with data structures exposed by the package to specify variables